solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/intercept/content.md

-The routing process can be intercepted for each `Router` by the `onRoute` property. `onRoute()` is a function with a single object parameter, which has the following properties:
+The routing process can be intercepted at each `Router` by the `onRoute` property. `onRoute()` is a function with a single object parameter, which has the following properties:

-- `fromPage`: the page name the router is routing away from.
+- `fromPage`: the name of the previous page.
-- `toPage`: the page name the router is routing to.
+- `toPage`: the name of the next page.
 - `fromParams`: the parameter pool of the previous page.
 - `target`: the Router instance, with a `target.route()` method.
-This method work exactly like the top-level `route()` function, but it can also handle relative paths.
+This method works exactly like the top-level `route()` function, but it can also handle relative paths.

 ```jsx
 import React from 'react';